tylerobara/gitlabber/README.md

 -o options, --git-options options
                         provide additional options as csv for the git command --version             print the version
+-P, --path            walk the provided path to clone a nested subgroup structure
 ```

 ### Examples